datacite/tasks/product_specifications/12_xfomv_e/readme.md

 ### CRITICAL

-- [ ] As a Datacite staff, I would like to be able set a member inactive directly from fabrica, so I don't have to worry about any other consequences of the transition to inactivity.
+- [ ] As a Datacite staff, I would like to be able set a repository inactive directly from fabrica, so I don't have to worry about any other consequences of the transition to inactivity.
-- [ ] As a Datacite staff, I would like that DOIs from a inactive member were resolving to their url as long as the ulr is the correct, so that we can keep the P in PIDs.
+- [ ] As a Datacite staff, I would like that DOIs from a inactive repository were resolving to their urls as long as the urls are the correct, so that we can keep the P in PIDs.
-- [ ] As a Datacite staff, I would like that DOIs from a inactive member have no access to DataCite service offerings, so that to not incurr in resourcing to support inactive memeber DOIs.
+- [ ] As a Datacite staff, I would like that DOIs from a inactive repositories have no access to DataCite service offerings, so that to not incurr in resourcing to support inactive repository DOIs.

 ## IMPORTANT

-- [ ] As a Datacite staff, I would like that DOIs from a inactive member to be automatically set to a tombstone, so that we can keep the quality of the DOIs.
+- [ ] As a Datacite staff, I would like that DOIs from a inactive repository to be automatically set to a tombstone, so that we can keep the quality of the DOIs.

 ### Detailed User Stories